juliano777/warehousepg/README.md

 ## About the lab environment

 This tutorial is based on [Rocky Linux](https://rockylinux.org) 10.
+But everyone is free to use any other Linux distribution based on RedHat.

 | **Role**                                      | **hostname** | **IP address** |
 |-----------------------------------------------|--------------|----------------|